NVIDIA/modulus/README.md

 Some latest examples of community contributors are CMU team, Stanford Cardiovascular research team, HP Labs 3D Printing team etc.

-Latest examples of research teams using Modulus are ORNL team, TU Munich team, MSOE, UW etc.
+Latest examples of research teams using Modulus are ORNL team, TU Munich team, MSOE etc.

 Please go to this page for a complete list of research work leveraging Modulus.
 For a list of enterprises using Modulud refer here.